alumae/kaldi-gstreamer-server/README.md

 Changelog
 ---------
+  * 2017-12-27: Somewhat big changes in the way post-processor is invoked.
+The problem was that in some use cases, the program that is used for post-processing decoded sentences can take a lot of time (let's say 0.5 seconds).
+Under the previous architecture, post-processor was invoked syncronously, meaning that decoding was suspended during that time.
+This change fixes that.

   * 2017-06-28: The [sample client program](kaldigstserver/client.py) can now accept audio from stdin.
 This can be used to test the server with a live microphone, e.g.:
     `arecord -f S16_LE -r 16000 | python kaldigstserver/client.py -r 32000 -`.
 Thanks to @wkuna!